JimiPepper/bash-scripts/README.md

 + **gog.sh** : Move you into a specific folder where all your programming projects are located.
 If you provide a parameter such it respects a sub-directory name, move you in this sub-directory.

++ **resize.sh** : Resize all pictures (jpg, jpeg, gif, png, bmp, tiff) from a folder given as first parameter (the script does not consider sub-folder).
+The script takes also a second parameter which is the ratio (or percentage) you want to apply.
+Resized pictures are located in a sub-folder called *resized* and they have the same filename as the original picture.

 + **.bash_aliases** :  All alias I used.

 Requirements